Aishwarya061/Hr_Portal/README.md

 role_id	      | INT (Foreign Key → Roles.id)         | Defines whether the user is an Admin or HR created_at	  | TIMESTAMP DEFAULT CURRENT_TIMESTAMP	 | User registration timestamp
 -----------------------------------------------------------------------------------------------------
+✅ Why?
+To manage system access and differentiate between Admin and HR Personnel.

 ROLES:
 ---------------------------------------------------------------------------------------------------